This is the principle of tithing: You give the first 10 percent of your income back to God.

 Did he really just say that giving to your brother who is out of work does not worship God?
-Does Mark 9:41 come to mind to anyone?
+Does Mark 9:41 come to mind?

 Malachi 3:10 says, “‘Bring to the storehouse a full tenth of what you earn (NCV)

-What bible is he reading out of?
-One that fits his own theology, that’s what.
-Israel didn’t give a 10th of what they earn.
-They gave a tenth of the increase that GOD gave them.
+Obviously, he is reading from a bible that fits his own theology.
+Israel didn’t give a 10th of what they earned.
+They gave a tenth of the increase that God gave them.
 I can’t emphasize that it was what “GOD” gave them. it wasn’t what they earned.
 Please read my post that explains why Israel only gave food.
-Rick Warren just wants to you to forget that Israel only gave a tenth of food and animals.
+Rick Warren probably doesn’t know that Israel only gave a tenth of food and animals.
 Carpenters, bankers, doctors, lawyers, tax collectors didn’t give a single coin for a tithe.
 They kept ALL that they earned and were not allowed to give it as a tithe at all.
-This interpretation is blatantly adding to the scripture to fit his own beliefs.

 When are you supposed to tithe?
 You do it on the day you worship.
 The Bible says in 1 Corinthians 16:2, “On every Lord’s Day each of you should put aside something from what you have earned during the week, and use it for this offering.

 Not only are we requiring you to give a minimum.
 Not only are we requiring that it has to go to a 501(c)(3).
 But now you are required to give it on the first day of the week.
 Of course, this is the day of worship, since you don’t worship God on the other 6 days of the week.